 On September 23, 1993, NMFS published proposed VMS standards at 58 FR 49285.
 On March 31, 1994, NMFS published final VMS standards at 59 FR 15180.
 These documents stated that NMFS endorses the use of VMS and defined specifications and criteria for their use.

 On September 8, 1998, NOAA published a request for information (RFI) in the Commerce Business Daily in which it stated the minimum VMS specifications necessary for NOAA's approval.
-The RFI requested that responses from interested VMS providers include supporting information which would demonstrate that the VMS could meet the minimum specifications established by NMFS OLE.
+The RFI requested that responses from interested VMS Start Printed Page 11535providers include supporting information which would demonstrate that the VMS could meet the minimum specifications established by NMFS OLE.
 The submitted supporting information was used as the basis for approving the mobile transceiver units and communications service providers specified in this document.

 This document lists each currently approved VMS and sets forth the features of each VMS.
 The list of VMS mobile transceiver units and communications service providers approved by NOAA will be updated and revised as others are approved.
 The list will be posted on the NMFS OLE website and will contain revisions when required.

 As noted above, implementation of required VMS usage in the HMS fisheries was delayed until a court recently upheld the HMS VMS HMS requirement.
 NMFS will issue a separate notice in the Federal Register specifying the effective date of the requirement to have a working VMS unit installed onboard a vessel that has left port and that has HMS permits and pelagic longline gear.
 However, fishing vessel owners and operators should not delay their purchase and installation of a VMS mobile transceiver unit until the last day.
 Vendors may require extended periods of time to deliver a mobile transceiver unit and to complete its installation.

 II.
 VMS Mobile Transceiver Units

 A. INMARSAT-C Transceivers